Civilex kicks off 2018 with Osars.

-OSAR Western package awarded to Netflow consortium, Civilex is a key player
+OSAR Western package, Netflow Consortium preferred supplier, Civilex is a key player

-Barbara Cortese, the star of this week’s press conference with Premier Daniel Andrews, Minister for Industry & Employment Ben Carroll and Minister for Roads & Road Safety Luke Donnellan.
+Barbara Cortese, the star of recent press conference with Premier Daniel Andrews, Minister for Industry & Employment Ben Carroll and Minister for Roads & Road Safety Luke Donnellan.
 Barbara shared her fantastic story in civil construction and discussed her further training & development through Civilex’s apprenticeship and trainee program.

-The OSAR Western package was awarded to Netflow Consortium where Civilex, will be a key player.
+For the OSAR Western package, the Netflow Consortium is the preferred supplier.
+Civilex will be a key player.
 The press conference and tour was held at Victoria Polytechnic, where more than 120 trainees, cadets and apprentices will be trained to work on the Western Roads Upgrade.
 Former automotive workers, cadets, trainees, apprentices and local firms will share in work building and maintaining the revamped road network.